SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/admin.listCategories.deleteCategory.md

 2. Click the category name.
 This takes you to the **Category properties** screen.

+    > [!TIP]
-    **Tip:** If the category is a subcategory, you first need to click the plus sign to the left of the parent category in order to display the associated subcategories.
+    > If the category is a subcategory, you first need to click the plus sign to the left of the parent category in order to display the associated subcategories.

 3. Click the **Delete** button at the bottom of the screen.
 The **Delete category** screen appears.